Electroconvulsive Therapy (ECT)

 What is electroconvulsive therapy (ECT)?

-ECT is useful for certain patients with significant depression, particularly for those who cannot take or are not responding to antidepressants, suffer from severe depression, or are at a high risk for suicide.
+ECT is a useful psychiatric therapy for certain patients with mental disorders, such as significant depression, particularly for those who cannot take or are not responding to antidepressants, suffer from severe depression, or are at a high risk for suicide.
 ECT often is effective in cases where antidepressant medications do not provide sufficient relief of symptoms.

-This procedure probably works by a massive neurochemical release in the brain due to the controlled seizure.
-Highly effective, ECT relieves depression within 1 to 2 weeks after beginning treatments.
+Electroconvulsive therapy is a medical procedure that probably works by a massive neurochemical release in the brain due to the controlled seizure.
+Highly effective, ECT relieves depression within one to two weeks after beginning treatments.
 After a course of ECT, some patients will continue to have maintenance ECT, while others will return to or continue antidepressant medications.

 Get tips on therapy and treatment.